arnaud-dg/workplace-accidents/README.md

 - Python
 - Jupyter Notebook
 - Pandas for data manipulation
-- LangChain for integrating with LLMs
+- Ollama for interacting with LLMs
 - Power BI for data visualization

 ## Getting Started